Content marketing world.

 What exactly is content marketing?
 A buzzword that’s actually valuable.

-I would argue that “content marketing” has become a buzzword up their in ridiculousness with “move the needle”.
+I would argue that “content marketing” has become a buzzword up there in ridiculousness with “move the needle”.

 Amateur marketers who don’t know what they’re talking about have an easy way out when they find themselves in a meeting with an oblivious client — sprinkle in the word “content” a few times and suddenly you go from a moron to a thought-leader.